Thodin3/custom-fanbytemp/README.md

 + It will also trigger *overclock* command to take the new fan speed into account.
 + After this, the script will check the real fan speed and ajust the conf accordingly.
 + After your RIG booted, the ajustment with real fan speed is not done until the temperatures are stable.
++ If the adjustment is wavering, max will be saved and adjustment will stop.
 + Then it will standby until an new change of GPU temperatures.
 + An hysteresis of 1 is applied for temperature going down.